 This project aims to explore community climate hazards, develop a vulnerability assessment, and investigate potential solutions in Erie, PA.
 Results will inform action strategy recommendations by the community to help Erie build resilience.

-GLISA funded this 2019 small grant project and is partnering with the grantee to provide climate summary information for Erie, PA, as well as developing scenarios to facilitate at a workshop for project stakeholders.
+GLISA funded this 2019 small grant project and partnered with the grantee to provide climate summary information for Erie, PA, as well as develop scenarios to facilitate at a workshop for project stakeholders.

 NOAA Sea Grant, Pennsylvania Sea Grant, Erie County Department of Planning and Community Development, Environment Erie, Green Building Alliance, Erie County Department of Planning, Department of Environmental Protection

 Kim Channell, Climatologist, email@example.com